 Road trip 101: Driving with pets

-For example, in Australia it’s an offence to have a pet on the driver’s lap.
-Pets can be a major distraction for drivers and you can expect to be fined when caught.
-In some jurisdictions, the RSPCA may issue fines to drivers if an animal is injured because it wasn’t properly restrained.
+There are no national laws applying to animal welfare in Australia, but all states and territories regulate animal welfare in their jurisdiction.
+However, in all states it’s an offence to have a pet on the driver’s lap.
+Pets can be a major distraction for drivers and you can expect to be fined if caught.
+In some jurisdictions, the RSPCA can issue fines to drivers if an animal is injured because it wasn’t properly restrained.

 Other road rules about travelling with pets in cars, like how and whether to restrain them, vary between states and territories.
 Check with your relevant transport authority for specific laws, especially if your road trip extends beyond state borders.